trishitchar/TcharGram/backend/README.md

 ```

 1. if you cannot find types of any particular package use ``` npm i --save-dev @types/<package name> ``` or you can add the format given in ```src/custom.declaration.ts```

-- [] chat option
-- [] video call
-- [] maybe some eth stuff web3 or for payment to get verified tick
-- [] maybe some nvdia ai model integration
-- [] 3d integration using ai and .ts
-- [] multiple file upload if possible then corrousal in fronend
-- using some maps cordination samna samni user er suggestion diya by the algo
-- maybe add some compiler for coding platform
-- photo te kono product then can sense the product then redict to some marketplace
-- video reels if possible
-- Content Recommendations:
-- Multi-language Support
-Augmented Reality Filters:
-Live Streaming:
-Collaborative Content Creation: like me with someone post like insta
-Digital Asset Marketplace  ETH/Web3 nft
-Mood-based Content Filtering:
-Voice Commands: